 - Learn what points transfer to your chosen rewards program.
 For example, if you decide to redeem an award with Korean Air SKYPASS, you can transfer Marriott Bonvoy points to Korean.
 If you redeem through Singapore Airlines KrisFlyer, you can transfer Ultimate Rewards, Marriott points, ThankYou Rewards, Capital One miles, and American Express Membership Rewards points.

 - Plan a card application and spending plan.
 Once you know which points and miles to collect, you can plan how to accumulate the points and miles needed for an award.
 This can be a combination of signup bonuses on new cards, maximizing promos and category bonuses, and optimizing your everyday spending so that every dollar is accumulating points towards your goal.
-Our typical recommendation for a first travel rewards card is the Chase Sapphire Preferred® Card due to the flexibility it has with redeeming earned rewards.
+Our typical recommendation for a first travel rewards card is the Chase Sapphire Preferred® Card due to the flexibility it has with redeeming earned rewards and outstanding travel benefits.

 - Booking your award.
 This is something you'll need to study in detail while you’re collecting the points needed.
 Searching award availability and booking an award can be a confusing experience the first few times and is different for most programs.
 It pays to try booking a few sample awards, so you are familiar with the award booking process in your chosen program.